 Once baked, refrigerate leftovers promptly.
 Do not leave the casserole at room temperature for more than two hours.

-The baked casserole is good in the freezer for up to 4 days, making it a great dish for meal prep.
+The baked casserole is good in the fridge for up to 4 days, making it a great dish for meal prep.
 Reheat for a quick and easy breakfast.

 How much does it cost to make this sausage egg hash brown casserole?